yujiri8/yujiri.xyz/index.md

 * I found out about [the `<details>` and `<summary>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) and replaced `<expand-note>` with them!

 * I found out the real solution to the monospace font size problem: `font-family: monospace, monospace`!
 Thanks to [normalize.css](https://github.com/necolas/normalize.css/blob/master/README.md#pre-code-kbd-samp)!

+* I finally deleted the old crappy novels.
+I really did it.
+They're gone.
+I still reference The Pygon Hybrid in one of the storytelling philosophy aricles, but in a way that makes sense without the full text still being available.

 **August 7:**
 I've done a ton of editing old articles of storytelling and my Mass Effect review, and posted a new short: [A couple of garbage, under-criticized tropes](fiction/bad_tropes).